DirtyLittleData/DataWithDanny-SQLChallenges/Challenge_3_FoodieFi/0_FoodieFI_ReadMe.md

 ## B. Data Analysis Questions
 1. How many customers has Foodie-Fi ever had?
 2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value
-What plan start_date values occur after the year 2020 for our dataset?
+3. What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name
-3. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?
+4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?.
-4. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
+5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
-5. What is the number and percentage of customer plans after their initial free trial?
+6. What is the number and percentage of customer plans after their initial free trial?
-6. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
+7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
-7. How many customers have upgraded to an annual plan in 2020?
+8. How many customers have upgraded to an annual plan in 2020?
-8. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
+9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
-9. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
+10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
-10. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?
+11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?

 ## C. Challenge Payment Question
-The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:
+The Foodie-Fi team wants you to create a new **payment**s table for the year 2020 that includes amounts paid by each customer in the **subscriptions** table with the following requirements:

 * monthly payments always occur on the same day of month as the original start_date of any monthly paid plan
 * upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately